kebasaa/SCIO-read/README.md

 - Github user [onoff0](https://github.com/onoff0) for some ideas regarding decoding.
 This lead me to try [Hexinator](https://hexinator.com/)
 - Github user [franklin02](https://github.com/franklin02) for providing example scans, including details about the precision (14 decimals!) and number of bands
 - Github user [JanBessai](https://github.com/JanBessai) for information on reading SCIO data through USB
-- My roommate D for ideas about data structure.
+- My previous roommate D for ideas about data structure.
 It really helped uncover that the SCIO sends a header in the first 2 messages of each scan